 No. 3: Power Consumption of NAS

 Your NAS is going to run around the clock, so you want to make sure you have a device that will keep energy costs in check.
 Look for an option that idles at about 75 watts and runs typically at around 100 watts, and you’ll have a powerful NAS to get the job done without juicing up your electric bill.

 No. 4: Speed of the NAS device

 Rapid data transfer is necessary in today’s world, so check the read speed of each NAS device to ensure it’s operating at around 100 megabits per second.
 Some models offer a turbo speed of as much as 120 Mbps, but it should always be above 80 Mbps.

-Some of the same concerns apply for larger enterprises, but two of the main things you’ll want to consider are scalability and manageability.
+Some of the same concerns apply to larger enterprises, but two of the main things you’ll want to consider are scalability and manageability.